That place…began from the resonance of intersecting points…

 Emon shudders, “He’s been resurrected…!”

-Dormin continues, “We have borrowed the body of this warrior…” He slams his fist onto the temple floor.
-The five humanoid shadows come running up to enter into the great body and become one.
+Dormin continues, “We have borrowed the body of this warrior…” The other shadows come running up to enter into Dormin’s body and become one.

 Emon shouts, “Place a seal over the entire shrine before it’s too late!”

 Wander’s possessed body is now hard for him to control; it moves slowly and does not respond well to his will.
-Both Wander’s and Dormin’s souls are fighting for control, but Dormin’s is winning out.
+Both Wander’s and Dormin’s souls are fighting for control over the same body, but Dormin’s is winning out.
 Through Dormin’s growls one can faintly hear Wander’s agonizing screams.

 At the top of the stairway Emon holds out the sword before him, and gazing down into the shallow pool below below he shouts, “Be gone foul beast!”
 The Sword is cast away and it falls into the water, creating a light within the pool that begins to drag Dormin away from the altar.
 As they are pulled back their form shrinks and the blackness dissipates.
 Dormin cries out in fury and despair until he is in Wander no longer and Wander screams as the demon’s soul is stripped of him.
 All that remains is a mere shadow of Wander struggling to return to Mono’s side.
 No matter how hard he tries he will ultimately become sucked into the pool of light.